Peacemaker.

 This brings us back to Jesus’ words regarding peacemaking.
 Based on the teachings of our Lord and the actions he took throughout his life (as well as the words and actions of the church fathers), we can reasonably conclude that when Jesus spoke of “making peace” what he meant was, “seeking peace through reconciliation even when engaging in conflict is morally necessary.”
 Like most rational and morally upstanding people, I don’t want to be in conflict with anyone.
 I don’t seek conflict for conflict's sake, but I will not, I cannot, just ignore that which is plainly wrong and unjust around me.
 Therefore, I am instructed to practice the discipline of peacemaking.

 Now that the election portion of our conflict is over, to those who will accept it, I extend a hand of peace.
 To all who voted differently than me, I extend a hand of peace.
 To all who actively campaigned for the other side, I extend a hand of peace.
 To all who perpetuated politically motivated lies about candidates and their supporters, I extend a hand of peace.
-To all who, for eight years, hurled ceaseless insults and personal attacks at me and my fellow conservative Christians, I extend a hand of peace.
+To all who hurled insults and personal attacks at me and those who believe like me, I extend a hand of peace.

 I genuinely seek peace.
 Truly, I do.
 As a follower of Jesus, reconciliation and peace is always my goal.
 And, frankly, on a personal level, if you’re still with me, reading this via my social media outlets, I value you.
 We wouldn’t be connected in this manner, if I didn’t.
 I seek not division or to intentionally hurt anyone’s feelings.
 I yearn for objective truth and ceaseless grace to reign in all circumstances.
 In that vein, let us stop pretending that the “divisiveness” and “hurt feelings” suddenly appeared on election night when one side won and the other lost.
 We could all do a better job of calling out the personal attacks and insults from our respective camps.
 If you’re willing, let us make peace and, from there, journey to a brighter future for us and our children.
 This is the practice of peacemaking.
 This is the way of Jesus.